dade92/side_channel_attack_suite/README.md

     4) Filter tool, used to filter raw traces and to generate an adaptive filter from a set of dpacalc traces.

-    5) Trace aligner, used to align traces that could be not well aligned when acquired.
+    5) Trace aligner, used to align traces that could be not well aligned when acquired, and a splitter tool that, given a single trace made up of different AES computations, try to split into different traces, in which every trace correspond to an AES encryption.

     All of these tools accept as argument a config file, usage:
     ./tool_name.out configFile
-    Each directory has a config file example with detailed information about all the parameters and a README.md file that explain how the tool works.
+    Each directory has a config file example with detailed information about all the parameters and a README.md file that explain how the tool works and its dependencies.

     All of these tools produce gnuplot scripts that should be passed to gnuplot in order to generate the .png images or a .dat file of filtered/aligned traces.